 - Order Management: This is another ‘must-have’ for any food delivery app.
-From the admin panel, the administrator should be able to manage all orders, update customers on the status of their order, and manage payments.
+From the admin panel, the administrator should manage all orders, update customers on their order status, and manage payments.

 - Navigation and GPS Tracking: This feature will assist your delivery drivers in completing their deliveries more efficiently, which in turn will mean happier customers and the capacity to make more deliveries each shift.

 These are just a few of the crucial features to look for when choosing a food delivery platform.
-There may be other features that are important to your business’ specific needs, like a delivery fee.
+Other features are important to your business’s specific needs, like a delivery fee.
 A delivery fee can prove to be an important feature that can decide the popularity of the app.
 Sometimes reading a customer review can help you find out if the service is suitable for you or not.
 That’s why it’s crucial to have a well-thought-out and realistic plan for your implementation before you even go shopping for an app or software that can assist you in executing your plan.

 Top 7 Food Delivery Services